wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 wants to save you the endless pain.
 Such is his grace.
 Even when there is no discoverable outer *guru*, there is always the <span data-tippy-content="The true spiritual teacher.">sadguru</span>, the inner *guru*, who directs and helps from within.
-The words ‘outer’ and ‘inner’ are relative to the body only; in reality all is one, the outer being merely a projection of the inner.
+The words ‘outer’ and “inner” are relative to the body only; in reality all is one, the outer being merely a projection of the inner.
 Awareness comes as if from a higher dimension.